nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Notes

-1. `Student Number` is the unique identifier for each student, so no 2 students can have the same student number.
+1. `Student Number` is the unique identifier for each student, so no two students can have the same student number.
 2. `Tags` are case-insensitive, so `T1` and `t1` will be recognised as the same tags.
 T_Assistant will add the first instance of the repeated tag.
 3. For information on the constraints for each parameter used in this command, go